-In either case, you will be receiving three Aflibercept (Eylea) injections, once every month for the first three months (this is called a loading dose), followed by a fixed regimen of an injection every two months in year one.
-In the subsequent years, the injection is given as and when required, just like Ranibizumab (Lucentis).
+You will be receiving three brolucizumab (Beovu) injections once every month for the first three months (this is called a loading dose).
+This will be followed by, in more than half of the patients, a fixed regimen of an injection every three months, as decided by the clinician.
+You may be given Beovu more frequently depending on the response of the disease.
+In the subsequent years, the injection is given as and when required.
 The number and frequency of the injections and the overall duration of treatment depends on the diagnosis and severity of the condition.
 Many patients have to have the injections for up to three years or longer.
 Your doctor will choose and discuss the treatment plan (regimen) best suited to your eye.